 A viral infection goes unseen or does not produce symptoms when the immune system is strong.
 This is generally seen in adults.
 However, viral symptoms are clearly visible in children because their immune system is weak.

-Viral fever in children is the chief presenting sign of a viral infection.
+Viral fever in babies is the chief presenting sign of a viral infection.
 In many cases, rash accompanies the fever.

 Examples of viral diseases that are common in children between 6 months to 5 years include